Ithaca College Workshop to Explore 'The Psychology of Sustainability'

 For more information visit www.ithaca.edu/fingerlakes_project or contact Susan Swensen, associate professor of biology and coordinator of the workshop, at firstname.lastname@example.org.

-Originally published in Media Relations: Ithaca College Workshop to Explore 'The Psychology of Sustainability'.
+Originally published in IC News: Ithaca College Workshop to Explore 'The Psychology of Sustainability'.